20Engma/20Engma/README.md

 - 📄 Know more about me: [Resume](https://shorturl.at/i05UE)
 - 📫 How to reach me? **althomajd@gmail.com || +966554530230**

-- ⚡ Fun fact: **Did you know?
-Many computer engineers often joke that they can fix any computer problem—except when it’s their own computer that’s acting up!
-Despite their expertise, even the best engineers sometimes need a little help with their personal tech issues. 😄**
+- ⚡ Fun fact: **Even computer engineers like myself, who work with high-tech solutions like satellite systems and wireless communications, often joke that we can fix any computer problem—except when it’s our own! 😄**